Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 COMP: TEDS SUPPORT (FOR INFORMATION)

-As part of the Contract for Objectives, Resources, and Performance (COMP), initiatives focusing in particular on training in ecological transition and sustainable development (TEDS) have been approved.
-In this context, calls for projects (€400,000) led by the directors of the UEIs will be issued under two main themes:
+As part of the Contract on Objectives, Resources, and Performance (COMP), initiatives—including training on ecological transition and sustainable development (TEDS)—have been approved.
+In this context, calls for projects (€400,000) led by the directors of the UEIs will be issued under two main areas:

 1) Installation of equipment and demonstration systems related to the ecological transition and sustainable development (TEDS);